ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned when to rebase vs. when to merge instead.
 - Learned undoing changes with git reset.
 - Learned the difference between a soft and hard reset.
+- Learned the danger of hard resets losing uncommitted work.